General wedding policies

 WEDO is an agency that works the Dominican Consulate and they legalize the documents of our customers.
 They have one office in Houston and Santo Domingo.
 You will be able to contact them at www.wedo.com.do

-- The above documentation must to be sent by e-mail to the on site wedding coordinator firstname.lastname@example.org at least one month before your arrival date.
+- The above documentation must be send by e-mail to the on site wedding coordinator email@example.com at least one month before your arrival date.

 - Please bring all your original documents in any language and their translations in Spanish to the on site wedding coordinator at your personal interview.

 Witnesses: For Civil Ceremonies you will need 1 witness for the Bride and 1 witness for the Groom.
 Relatives can not be witnesses, sister, brothers, parents, etc.

 In the Dominican Republic, men can remarried a day after they receive the Divorce Certificate.
 Women need to wait 10 months after they received the Divorce Certificate.

 We require specific documentation.
-For more information, please contact your wedding reservation executive at email@example.com so she can send you the paperwork you will need to provide in order to have a Catholic wedding at RIU Hotels in Punta Cana.
+For more information, please contact our wedding reservation executive at firstname.lastname@example.org so she can send you the paperwork you will need to provide in order to have a Catholic wedding at RIU Hotels in Punta Cana.

 If the bride or the groom own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the wedding reservation executive due that these type of marriages need to follow different legal requirements.

 IMPORTANT: Please take in consideration that all Ceremonies (Civil, Catholic, ROV & Symbolic) are performed in Spanish language by the Judge, Priest or Minister; while he/she performs his/her speech the onsite wedding coordinator will translated it to English language.

 - Spanish translation.: The required documents must be translated into Spanish by a certified translation office in your country.
 This process should be done prior your arrival at the hotel.